carvel-dev/carvel/site/content/kapp-controller/docs/v0.56.x/authoring-command.md

 - `--copy-to` _string_, Output location for artifacts (default "carvel-artifacts")
 - `--chdir` _string_, Location of the working directory
 - `--tty`, _boolean_, Force TTY-like output
-- `--tag` _string_, Tag pushed with imgpkg bundle

-Note: If the `tag` flag is not provided, the value of `version` flag is added as tag.
-In case both flags are empty, the default tag would be unix TIMESTAMP

 ## Dev
 `kctrl dev` command help in testing the package locally using `kapp-controller`'s APIs.